AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-updates-text-missing-after-mention.md

 ---
-title: "Updates: Text is not preserved when navigating away and back to comment"
+title: 'Updates: Text is not preserved when navigating away and back to comment'
-description: "When a user is writing a comment that includes an @mention, then navigates away from and back to the comment before submitting it, any text that was entered after the @mention is missing from the comment draft."
+description: When a user is writing a comment that includes an @mention, then navigates away from and back to the comment before submitting it, any text that was entered after the @mention is missing from the comment draft.
 hidefromtoc: yes
 feature: Updates and Notifications
+exl-id: 7e9e85ae-fb7d-409e-8c5b-ede8c12bd159
 ---
 # Updates: Text is not preserved when navigating away and back to comment

 >[!NOTE]